wecodemore/wpstarter/docs/03-WordPress-Integration.md

 If the environment-specific env file is found, it will be loaded, and all the env variables defined there will be merged with anything already loaded (via either actual environment or via main env file).

-Note that environment-specific env file can overwrite variables in main env file, but variables defined in actual environment will always win over variables defined in env files.
+Note that environment-specific env file can overwrite variables in main env file, but variables defined in actual environment will always "win" over variables defined in env files.

 ###### Environment-specific PHP file

 If the environment-specific PHP file is found it is just included.
-This allows for advanced per-environment settings, e.g. force the enabled status of plugins based on environments and so on.
+This allows for advanced per-environment settings.

-To make such an advanced configuration that involves WordPress, the `{$environment}.php` file needs to add WordPress hooks, and that *normally* would be not doable from `wp-config.php`, because WordPress hooks functions are not loaded yet, but WP Starter allows that by early loading `plugin.php` (something that can be done with no issue in recent versions of WordPress).
+To make such an configuration that involves WordPress, the `{$environment}.php` file will likely need to use WordPress hooks, and that is possible because WP Starter loads the `wp-includes/plugin.php` early, before the rest of WP is loaded.
 More on this below.

 ##### Default environments

-If  WP Starter environment is set to one of:
+If the WP Starter environment is one of the following values:

 - `"local"`
 - `"development"`